American Polo Pioneer

 "I didn't want to play polo to beat the men, that wasn't the point.
 The point was, I liked the game, period!"

-Sue Sally began playing polo at the Riviera Polo & Country Club in Pacific Palisades, California, in the late 1940s, an era when there was no organized polo for women.
+Sue Sally began playing polo at the Riviera Polo & Country Club in Pacific Palisades, California, in the late 1940s.
 Her chosen sport was certainly not prepared for her.
-She was neither wanted nor accepted, but she persevered, going where no woman had gone before.
-Sue Sally Hale played Sunday polo with the men, at times disguising herself as a man.
-Working her way up in the sport, she campaigned for more than 20 years to be included in the United States Polo Association (USPA).
+Neither wanted nor accepted she persevered, going where no woman had gone before.
+Sue Sally Hale played Sunday polo with the men, at times even disguising herself as a man.

-Sue Sally owned and managed polo clubs, was a polo instructor, trained her own polo ponies, and played Sunday polo up and down the west coast with legendary male polo players such as; Coulter, Conant, Atkinson, Jason, Wooten, Graber, Murray and Polo Hall of Famers, Skene and Linfoot, all before being accepted as a USPA playing member.
-She became the top American woman player of her era, a legend in her own time.
+Campaigning for a player handicap for 20 years, Sue Sally owned and managed polo clubs, was a polo instructor, trained her own polo ponies, and played Sunday polo, when and where she was allowed, up and down the west coast, with legendary male polo players such as; Coulter, Conant, Atkinson, Jason, Wooten, Graber, Murray and Polo Hall of Famers, Skene and Linfoot,

+Sue Sally became the top American woman polo player of her era, a legend in her own time.
 For the next 30 years, as a pioneer and trailblazer for women in polo, Sue Sally continued to share her enthusiasm and love for the game with everyone she encountered, hoping more people would take up the sport she loved.
 Sue Sally pushed the boundaries of what was possible, accepted, or allowed.
 Criss-crossing the country, she opened doors and created opportunities for women in polo, propelling the sport forward and inspiring generations that have followed.
 In the process, she became "Polo's Grande Dame”.

 With a career in polo that spanned more than fifty years, Sue Sally achieved many historic firsts for women in American polo, all the while mentoring and reinforcing the positive role of women as professional polo players, instructors, managers, and organizers.
 Named one of "20 Who Left Their Mark, A Tribute To Those Whose Unique Contributions Shaped American Polo", her accomplishments and contributions to polo were recognized next to such polo legends as: Harry Payne Whitney, James Gordon Bennett, Devereaux Milburn, Cecil Smith, Thomas Hitchcock Jr., John T Oxley, Paul Butler, Northrup Knox, Dr, William (Billy) Linfoot, and Carlton Beal.